turingschool/front-end-curriculum/projects/foto-finder-final.md

   * clean & organized CSS styles
   * DRY JavaScript
   * localStorage to persist data
-* Iterate through/filter dom elements using for loops/array prototype methods
+* Iterate through/filter DOM elements using for loops/array prototype methods
 * Understands the difference between the data model and how the data is displayed on the DOM
 * Ability to match/recreate a UI and create a great UX